 Audit Resolution Year One - Repayment as part of the Arizona Department of Education’s repayment to resolve a federal fiscal audit finding from prior years, to be paid over 5 years

-10% Remaining Set-Aside - 10% of funds from a side fund put on top of the entitlement formula proportionate to population/poverty, provides flexibility so ESS does not have to recalculate all PEAs’ allocations if entities close
+Small percentage of Set-Aside - small percentage of set-aside funds put on top of the entitlement formula proportionate to population/poverty, provides flexibility so ESS does not have to recalculate all PEAs’ allocations if entities close

 34 CFR §300.133 describes the requirements of the proportionate share calculation.